 All year you can enjoy several excellent exhibitions, like the indoor exhibition “We won the land” where you walk through tableaus from Norwegian history from the ice age till today.

 The Christmas market the first weekend of advent is worth a visit.
 Experience Christmas decorated historic homes, stalls selling quality products and lots of activities for children.

 There is also a Children's Winter Day in February and a Children's Summer Day in the end of August, both with lots of activities for children of all ages.
-At June 23rd Maihaugen offers traditional Norwegian Midsummer celebration.
+At June 23rd Maihaugen offers traditional Norwegian Midsummer celebration (cancelled in 2020).

 TripAdvisor Traveller Rating: